 Bourbaki Panorama Lucerne is a museum, which is home of the 1881 cylindrical painting of the Franco-Prussian war by Edouard Castres.
 The painting is a remarkable work of art, and it is definitely something you need to see for yourself to truly grasp the size of it.

-If you like trains and did not get enough of them at the Swiss Museum of Transport, head over to the Lucerne train station.
+If you like trains and did not get enough of them at the Swiss Museum of Transport, head over to the Lucerne main station.
 The two-story building is something you can’t miss due to its humongous size, and it is an interesting sight, whether you’re actually getting on a train or just exploring.

 There are lots of shops and restaurants there, so it’s also a good spot to grab a quick bite and do some people watching.
 As long as you don’t mind the crowds; the station is huge and it tends to get really busy on workdays.

 You will find the Rosengart Collection very close to the railway station, and you should definitely pop in.
 This neo-classical building was remodeled at the beginning of the 21st century, specifically to accommodate this art gallery.

 Angela Rosengart is an art dealer in Lucerne, and she displays her private collection in this art gallery.
 With work from renowned painters like Picasso, Monet and Matisse, a visit to the Rosengart Collection is bound to be an interesting and culturally fulfilling afternoon.

-If you’re dying to explore more of Lucerne’s culture and art, head to the Lucerne Culture And Convention Center.
+If you’re dying to explore more of Lucerne’s culture and art, I recommend you head to the Lucerne Culture And Convention Center.
 The large hall is home to the city’s concert hall, convention center, art museum, and a couple of restaurants.
 Plus, there’s usually some sort of concert going on here, and if you get the opportunity definitely stay for one.

 The exterior of the building itself is remarkable, and it will really make you stop and admire the architecture.
-The building is right next to the lake, so the views all around it are truly wonderful.
+The KKL building is right next to the lake, so the views all around it are truly wonderful.

 Hofkirche is a charming 17th-century church you absolutely have to visit.
 It is unmistakable in Lucerne landscape, due to twin bell towers.